UTSC-CSCC01-Software-Engineering-I/term-group-project-c01w25-project-course-matrix/doc/sprint3/RPM.md

   - Project on update is automatically tested
   - Project auto redeploys on update

-- Unit Testing;
+- Integration Test Cases:
-  - Project functions will have unit tests written for them
+  - Project functions will have integration unit tests written for them
-  - Project functions will pass unit tests written for them
+  - Project functions will pass integration unit tests written for them

 ### 1.2 Metrics for Measurement